mephi42/initramfs-wrap/README.md

 ```

 The contents of the original `initramfs.cpio.gz` will be placed under `orig`.
-After booting normally, you can log in as root without a password and make use
-of the debugging tools.
-Alternatively, you can boot with `rdinit=/bin/sh` and
-then do:
+After booting into a shell, you can start using the debugging tools, or just do:

 ```
 # exec chroot /orig /init